 Developers and providers of retirement villages have made tremendous progress recently, giving our senior citizens vastly more inviting alternatives than the previously old and dingy nursing homes from decades past.
 Still, myths and misconceptions about retirement villages can cause the elderly to discount these options.
-Let’s dispel the top 4 myths about retirement villages.
-Sydney showcases some of the best retirement villages so let’s cut through some of the misinformation out there.
+Let’s dispel the top 4 myths about over 55 retirement villages in Sydney, which showcases some of the best retirement villages.
+Let’s cut through some of the misinformation out there.

 Myth #1 Everyone knows your business in a retirement village.